Bávaro: Other facilities

-The next crossroad, Plaza Bavaro, is full of gift shops, and can take you to discothèque Mangu and Areito, as well as to the White Sands golf course.
+The next major junction, Plaza Bávaro, contains several gift shops and provides access to local entertainment venues and the White Sands golf course.

 Office of Politur (Turistic Policia or Tourist Police) is next to the bus station, close to Friusa.
 On the part of the road from Plaza Bavaro to Friusa, there are hospitals and shopping malls with bars and restaurants.
 Bavaro ends at the crossroad to Macao Beach, where the Hotel RIU is located.